 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |5 mM||0.77 mL||3.84 mL||7.69 mL|

 References are publications that support the biological activity of the product.

 Holtman et al (2008) Effects of norKA enantiomers in rodent models of persistent pain.
 Pharmacol.Biochem.Behav.
 909 676 PMID: 18586315

 Singh et al (2016) KA metabolites enantioselectively decrease intracellular D-serine concentrations in PC-12 cells.
 PLoS One 11 e0149499 PMID: 27096720

 If you know of a relevant reference for (S)-Norketamine hydrochloride, please let us know.

 View Related Products by Target

-Keywords: (S)-Norketamine hydrochloride, supplier, NMDA, modulators, modulates, analgesic, ketamine, metabolites, Ketamine, and, Metabolites, Tocris Bioscience
+Keywords: (S)-Norketamine hydrochloride, (S)-Norketamine hydrochloride supplier, NMDA, modulators, modulates, analgesic, ketamine, metabolites, Receptors, Ketamine, and, Metabolites, 6112, Tocris Bioscience

-Currently there are no citations for (S)-Norketamine hydrochloride.
 Do you know of a great paper that uses (S)-Norketamine hydrochloride from Tocris?
-If so please let us know.
+Please let us know.